 Heirloom roses can grow to be enormous bushes.
 If you only have room for one, I recommend the Seven Sisters rose.
 It is called that because the flowers are borne in clusters and change colors as they age.
 The buds open pink and then darken to red and then purple.
-As the flowers age, they fade to a cream color.
+In their final phase, the flowers fade to a cream color.
 Plant the Seven Sisters rose and you won’t have to settle for just one color!

 The Seven Sisters rose is a multiflora rambler rose that is native to China.
 It was introduced in Britain in 1817 by Charles Greville.
 It is often called “Grevillei” in honor of him.
 Because this rose can tolerate poor soils and a little shade, it quickly gained popularity.
 Very soon it had found its way across the ocean to America and then spread across the continent as the West was settled.
 Settlers who moved west brought seeds and cuttings of their favorite plants with them from their old homes to their new homes.

 The Seven Sisters rose is hardy through zone 6.
 It is sensitive to the cold and prefers shelter from the wind.
 It is a large rambler or climber with canes that can reach a height of 20 feet but usually only grow to 13 feet.
-They are usually grown up walls or trellises but will produce more blooms if trained horizontally along a short fence.
+They are customarily grown up walls or trellises but will produce more blooms if trained horizontally along a short fence.
 The canes will be exposed to more sunlight when grown horizontally rather than vertically.

 They bloom once a year in the late spring.
 Once the spring flush of blooms is finished, It's best to remove the spent flowers.
 If you do that, sporadically through the summer and early fall, your bush may produce more flowers though not as abundantly as in the spring.

 The flowers are small, measuring 1” to 2” across, and are heavily double.
 Heavily double means that there are more petals than is usual for a double flower.
-As noted above, they open dark pink, then darken to purple before fading to cream as the flowers die.
-Because it flowers in clusters, it can have flowers in different stages and different colors at the same time.
+As noted above, the flowers open dark pink, then darken to purple before fading to cream as the flowers die.
+Because it flowers in clusters, the bush can have flowers in different stages and different colors at the same time.
 It was nicknamed “seven sisters” because like sisters, the flowers look similar but change as they mature.